JestherCostinar/laravel-cheetsheet/README.md

 ### 3 ways how to pass data to view

-- Pass data using array
+- Pass data as an array in second parameter
 ```
 $data = [
     'posts' => DB::table('posts')->get()